Last editedJul 202310 min read

 With Direct Debit, your customer authorises you to take payments from their bank account.
-You'll need the name of the payee, the name of their bank, the payee’s bank account number and sort code.
+You'll need the name of the payee, the name of their bank, the payee’s bank account number and the sort code.

-If you’d like to find out more about each of these options you may find our guide to accessing Direct Debit helpful.
+If you’d like to find out more about each of these options, you may find our guide to accessing Direct Debit helpful.

 How much does a Bacs payment cost?

-- Via a Bacs approved bureau: setup = £400 -800; transaction costs = 20- 50p + monthly fees, submission fees, new mandate fees and penalty fees.
+Via a Bacs-approved bureau: setup = £400 - £800; transaction costs = 20p - 50p + monthly fees, submission fees, new mandate fees and penalty fees.

-Faster Payments cost a little more than Bacs transfer payments but will still cost less than using CHAPS (which costs between £25 to £35 per payment).
+Faster Payments cost a little more than Bacs transfer payments but will still cost less than using CHAPS (which costs between £25 to £30 per payment).

-How long does a Bacs payment take to process?
+How long does a Bacs payment take?

-Both Bacs Direct Credit and Direct Debit payments work on a three day cycle, taking three working days to clear.
+Both Bacs Direct Credit and Direct Debit payments work on a three-day cycle, taking three working days to clear.
 Payments are submitted to Bacs on the first day, processed by the banks on the second day, and simultaneously taken from the sender account and credited to the recipient account on the third day.